juninjae/juninjae.github.io/_projects/2Auto Balancing Case.md

 ---

 ### Problem & Motivation
-{% capture carousel_images %}
-/assets/images/ABC/slides/problem1.png
-/assets/images/ABC/slides/problem2.png
-{% endcapture %}
-{% include elements/carousel.html carousel_id="abc-problem" carousel_images=carousel_images %}
+{% include elements/figure.html image="/assets/images/ABC/slides/slide1.JPG" %}

-Conventional suitcases often tilt forward on carpets, ramps, and uneven surfaces, requiring users to apply excessive wrist torque to maintain posture.
+Conventional suitcases often tilt forward on carpets, ramps, and uneven surfaces, **requiring users to apply excessive wrist torque** to maintain posture.
-This project proposes a **center-of-mass control mechanism** that minimizes wrist strain by autonomously balancing the suitcase during motion.

----
+As suitcase use increases with frequent travel and long-distance mobility, the demand for reduced user fatigue and improved handling comfort continues to grow.
+Unlike existing autonomous suitcases that rely on costly and complex vision based SLAM systems, this project focuses on automating posture stabilization-allowing users to simply push the suitcase without exerting extra wrist effort.

 ### Solution Concept
 {% capture carousel_images %}